 No matter whether you’re working in a B2B or even a B2C sector, special events can keep your customers engaged.
 In a B2B setting events like webinars, training, and conference appearances give you an opportunity to get face-time with customers to build rapport and trust, as well as educate them on the benefits of your products.

-On the other hand, B2C businesses, like retail shops and salons, might benefit by hosting open houses and other events to promote their products and services, make existing customers feel special, and introduce new customers.
+On the other hand, B2C businesses, like retail shops and salons, might benefit by hosting events to promote their products and services, make existing customers feel special, and introduce new customers.

 Customer service interactions